 A single physical CPU core with hyper-threading appears as two logical CPUs to an operating system.
-The CPU is still a single CPU, so it’s “cheating” a bit — while the operating system sees two CPUs for each core, the actual CPU hardware only has a single set of execution resources for each core.
+The CPU is still a single CPU, so it’s a little bit of a cheat.
+While the operating system sees two CPUs for each core, the actual CPU hardware only has a single set of execution resources for each core.
 The CPU pretends it has more cores than it does, and it uses its own logic to speed up program execution.
-Hyper-threading allows the two logical CPU cores to share physical execution resources.
-This can speed things up somewhat — if one virtual CPU is stalled and waiting, the other virtual CPU can borrow its execution resources.
-Hyper-threading can help speed your system up, but it’s nowhere near as good as having additional cores.
+In other words, the operating system is tricked into seeing two CPUs for each actual CPU core.

 Thankfully, hyper-threading is now a “bonus.”
 While the original consumer processors with hyper-threading only had a single core that masqueraded as multiple cores, modern Intel CPUs now have both multiple cores and hyper-threading technology.
 Your dual-core CPU with hyper-threading appears as four cores to your operating system, while your quad-core CPU with hyper-threading appears as eight cores.
 Hyper-threading is no substitute for additional cores, but a dual-core CPU with hyper-threading should perform better than a dual-core CPU without hyper-threading.

 Originally, CPUs had a single core.
 That meant the physical CPU had a single central processing unit on it.
 To increase performance, manufacturers add additional “cores,” or central processing units.
 A dual-core CPU has two central processing units, so it appears to the operating system as two CPUs.
 A CPU with two cores, for example, could run two different processes at the same time.
 This speeds up your system, because your computer can do multiple things at once.